Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Lie Algebra-valued serendipity Discrete De Rham complex

 As usual in fully discrete complexes, we adopt the underlined notation for vectors of polynomial components, and we replace the index $h$ with $\sfP$ to denote the restriction of these spaces (and the operators defined on them) to a mesh entity $\sfP\in\Th\cup\Fh\cup\Eh$ and its boundary entities.
 So, for example, a vector $\uvec{v}_F\in\Xcurl{k}{F}$ corresponds to $\uvec{v}_F=(\bvec{v}_{\cvec{R},F},\bvec{v}_{\cvec{R},F}^\compl,(v_E)_{E\in\EF})$.

 The DDR spaces correspond to the spaces above with the choice $\ell_F=\ell_T=k-1$ (that is, $\eta_F=\eta_P=2$).
-The SDDR spaces have therefore lower dimensions, yet they still encode the same level of polynomial consistency as the DDR space.
+This implies in particular that, for $k=0$ (which forces $\ell_\sfP<0$ for all $\sfP\in\Th\cup\Fh$), the standard and serendipity DDR spaces are identical.
+However, as soon as $k\ge 1$, the SDDR spaces have lower dimensions, while still encoding the same level of polynomial consistency as the DDR spaces.
 This is due to the existence of two families of key operators, the serendipity gradient and curl operators.
 Specifically, for $\sfP\in\Th\cup\Fh$, the role of the gradient serendipity operator $\SG{\sfP}:\Xgrad{k}{\sfP}\to\vPoly{k}(\sfP)$ is to reconstruct a consistent gradient, while the curl serendipity operator $\SC{\sfP}:\Xcurl{k}{\sfP}\to\vPoly{k}(\sfP)$ reconstructs a consistent vector potential.
 The consistencies in questions are expressed by the following relations (see \cite[Proposition 18]{Di-Pietro.Droniou:23*2}):

 We do not present the precise definitions of these operators, which are not essential to describe the SDDR complex, and refer the reader to \cite{Di-Pietro.Droniou:23*2}.